GKokkinopoulos/DS-Nanodegree-Project-1/README.md

 ## Licensing, Authors, Acknowledgements

-The Licensing for this data as well as other relevant information (description, codes, discussion etc.) can be found in the Kaggle link here: (https://www.kaggle.com/datasets/airbnb/seattle)
+The Licensing for this data as well as other relevant information (description, codes, discussion etc.) can be found in the Kaggle link [here] (https://www.kaggle.com/datasets/airbnb/seattle)